 All total it took me five years to manage a quarter million dollars in debt.
 While I really, really wish I didn’t have to deal with all of this, I don’t take for granted the lessons learned along the way.

-I am now a boring middle-aged lady with a husband and two kids.
+I am now a boring middle-aged lady with two kids.
 Using the knowledge I gained through my awful experience, I have been able to guide my family to success.
-My husband and I bought and paid off a house in 3 years, sold it for a profit, bought our dream house in Pittsburgh, bought 2 new cars, and stayed debt-free through the whole thing.
-We have recently relocated to the west coast and are living on a single income as a family of 4 in one of the most expensive cities in the country.
+I bought and paid off a house in 3 years, sold it for a profit, bought my dream house in Pittsburgh, bought 2 new cars with cash, and stayed debt-free through the whole thing.

 Whether you’ve made your own poor choices or had others poor choices thrust upon you, there is a way out of personal finance hell.
 The calls won’t stop and the bills won’t take care of themselves – but you can change your future by correcting the past.
 There are one million finance bloggers handing out free advice online.
 Find one who speaks to you and learn a few things.
 Get a book from the library and take notes on debt payoff.
 Get your credit report and look it over, you might be surprised at what you find.
 I sure was.